 For information about guarantees given by entities within the Group, including the parent entity, please refer to note 29.

 Other than the matter noted above, the Group had no contingent liabilities or contingent assets at 30 June 2019.
-(30 June
+(30 June 2018: Nil)

-Other than the matter noted above, the Group had no contingent lia 2018: Nil)